hjmr/LocalAudioTran-LLM-Summar/README.md

-# Local Audio Transcription and Summarization using Large Language Model
+# Offline Audio Transcription and Summarization using Large Language Model

 A Docker-based pipeline that transcribes audio recordings and generates refined summaries/notes using AI LLM Models.
 It leverages:
 * **NVIDIA GPU** for accelerating **Whisper** (transcription) and **Phi** (summarization) within **Docker** containers
 * **FastAPI** + **Uvicorn** for a RESTful backend
 * **Streamlit** for a user-friendly frontend UI
 * **Ollama** for hosting the LLM model (Phi 3.5 mini-instruct) and performing advanced text summarization.
 Note the biggest reason for using Ollama is for the fact we are using GGUF models.
-The quantized Q8 model provides quality and performance.
+The quantized Q4_K_M model provides quality and performance.

 ## Table of Contents
 * [Overview](#overview)